heigvd-software-engineering/grpc-examples/java-server/README.md

 You have now a grpc server running!

 > You are not able to communicate with this server without a client.
-> You can use the client available here [js-client](../js-client)
+> You can use the client available here [js-client](../js-client).
-> Note: Postman now support grpc to do some testing
+> Note: Postman now support grpc to do some testing.

 ## Deployment on kubernetes